-- 10.1.1 A Development Boundary Review was produced in November 2021(12) to support the update to the Hatfield Peverel Neighbourhood Plan.
+11.2.1 A Development Boundary Review was produced in November 202112 to support the update to the Hatfield Peverel Neighbourhood Plan.
 The Review assessed the existing development boundaries and the built form of Hatfield Peverel and Nounsley.
 It recommends amendments where necessary by identifying inconsistencies in the boundaries, reviewing recent development in and around the boundaries and the surrounding natural landscape features and presents improvements to provide clarity for decision making.
 The desktop exercise included an assessment of site allocations in the Braintree District Council Local Plan and planning permissions of 5 dwellings or more since the previous boundary review in 2015 to identify their impact on the boundaries.
 The Review sets out a series of minor amendments to the boundaries, ensuring they follow the settlement pattern of Hatfield Peverel and Nounsley, and reflect the most recent development affecting the boundaries (refer to Table 4 for Hatfield Peverel and Table 5 for Nounsley).
-The new development boundaries follow identifiable and defensible boundaries, including roads, the Great Eastern Main Line, property boundaries and natural features, such as hedgerows. - 10.1.2 The boundary recommendations were produced in accordance with Braintree District Council's criteria for defining development boundaries (13).
+The new development boundaries follow identifiable and defensible boundaries, including roads, the Great Eastern Main Line, property boundaries and natural features, such as hedgerows.